On singularity properties of convolutions of algebraic morphisms: Introduction

-This motivates us to define the (FRS) property of morphisms (see Subsection \ref{subsection: Further discussion} for further discussion of the (FRS) property).
+This motivates us to introduce the (FRS) property of morphisms as defined in \cite{AA16} (see Subsection \ref{subsection: Further discussion} for further discussion of the (FRS) property).
 From now on, we assume that $K$ is a field of characteristic zero. \begin{defn} Let $X$ and $Y$ be smooth $K$-varieties.
 We say that a morphism $\varphi:X\rightarrow Y$ is (FRS) if it is flat and if every geometric fiber of $\varphi$ is reduced and has rational singularities. \end{defn}

 This property plays a key role in this paper, and as seen in the above example, although we cannot hope to obtain smooth morphisms after sufficiently many convolution powers, we might be able to get morphisms with the (FRS) property.
-It is conjectured by Aizenbud and Avni that such a phenomenon occurs, under adequate assumptions, for a general algebraic group $G$: \begin{conjecture} Let $X$ be a smooth, absolutely irreducible $K$-variety, $G$ be a $K$-algebraic group and let $\varphi:X\to G$ be a morphism such that $\varphi(X)\not\subseteq gH$ for any translation of an algebraic subgroup $H\leq G$ by an element $g\in G(\overline{K})$.
+It is conjectured by Aizenbud and Avni that such a phenomenon occurs, under adequate assumptions, for a general algebraic group $G$: \begin{conjecture} Let $X$ be a smooth, absolutely irreducible $K$-variety, $G$ be an algebraic $K$-group and let $\varphi:X\to G$ be a morphism such that $\varphi(X)\not\subseteq gH$ for any translation of an algebraic subgroup $H\leq G$ by an element $g\in G(\overline{K})$.
 Then there exists $N\in\mathbb{N}$ such that for any $n>N$, the $n$-th convolution power $\varphi^{n}$ is (FRS). \end{conjecture}